 I arrived in Falmouth, a lovely Cornish seaside town, ready for a little luxury.
 I had spent a couple of nights in a cosy but basic, YHA Snoozebox (a snug bedroom converted from a shipping container).
-While it was perfect for a budget short break, if you are staying longer or prefer more conventional accommodation than the Greenbank Hotel makes a great base for exploring the counties treasures from a day at the Eden Project to quiet walks along the beach.
+While it was perfect for a budget short break, if you are staying longer or prefer more conventional accommodation than the Greenbank Hotel, makes a great base for exploring the counties treasures from a day at the Eden Project to quiet walks along the beach.
+And it’s the oldest Falmouth hotel there is, oozing old-world character beautiful combined with modern amenities.

 The Working Boat